 As with all problematic mealtime behaviours, the first thing to do is ask yourself – “What is this all about?” … To change a behaviour, you need to understand it first. – Jo Cormack

-And when I’ve talked with Dr Kristy Goodwin about meals and screen influences, we’ve discussed how important setting and protecting your parenting roles is for us and for our children.
+And when I’ve talked with Dr Kristy Goodwin about meals and screen influences (in my eCourse), we’ve discussed how important setting and protecting your parenting roles is for us and for our children.
 Dr Kristy talks about it from a children’s technology use point of view.
 Techno tantrums and mealtime battles occur when the roles have been blurred or we have dropped the protection of our boundaries.
 However, don’t get us wrong, even with the best executed roles a tantrum can still happen.
 Being mindful of why this tantrum occurred helps you out for next time.
 For example, in this post I explained when my daughter is tired we still can see mealtime tantrums and I explain what I do about it using the emotion program.
 We need to constantly ask ourselves WHY is the behaviour happening.